Government Enacts Crossbow Ban Amid Rising Violence

 Triggering Incidents and Government Review

-The government’s review follows a chilling attempt to assassinate the late Queen Elizabeth II with a crossbow.
-In December 2021, Jaswant Singh Chail attempted to breach Windsor Castle armed with a loaded crossbow, reportedly influenced by an AI chatbot.
-Chail, then 21, was sentenced in 2023 to nine years in prison plus five additional years on extended licence after admitting to treason and weapon possession charges.
+The government’s decision to review and tighten crossbow laws was partly triggered by a chilling attempt to assassinate the late Queen Elizabeth II.
+In December 2021, Jaswant Singh Chail attempted to breach the security of Windsor Castle armed with a loaded crossbow.
+Authorities later revealed that Chail, then 21 years old, may have been radicalised by an AI chatbot, illustrating the complex and modern threats posed by such weapons.
+In 2023, Chail was sentenced to nine years in prison, followed by five years on an extended licence after pleading guilty to treason and possession of an offensive weapon.

 Survivors and Campaigners Applaud the Ban

-“We are relieved and grateful to see that there will be new controls introduced and that the government is committed to banning the sale of crossbows as well as licensing those in existence,” Sugden said.
-“For years, we have argued it was far too easy for people to obtain these lethal weapons.
-Shane lost his life because of a system that failed to recognise the risks.”
+“We are relieved and grateful to see new controls introduced, with the government committed to banning the sale of crossbows and licensing existing owners,” Sugden stated.
+“For years, we have warned that it was far too easy for people to obtain these lethal weapons.
+Shane lost his life because the system failed to recognise and address the risks.”
+Her testimony highlights the human cost behind legislative reforms and the urgent need to prevent further loss of life.

 Other Harrowing Cases Highlight the Danger

-Last October, a public inquiry into the Southport attack uncovered how Axel Rudakubana contacted archery retailers at age 15 requesting discreet delivery of crossbows.
-Two years later, he carried out a mass stabbing at a Taylor Swift-themed dance class, underscoring the ease with which dangerous individuals acquire such weapons.
+Additional incidents emphasize the critical need for reform.
+In October 2023, a public inquiry into the Southport attack revealed how Axel Rudakubana was able to contact archery retailers at just 15 years old, requesting discreet delivery of crossbows.
+Two years later, Rudakubana committed a mass stabbing during a Taylor Swift-themed dance class, underscoring the dangers posed by easy access to such weapons by vulnerable or dangerous individuals.

-In 2024, convicted stalker Bryce Hodgson was shot dead by police after breaking into a London home armed with multiple weapons, including a crossbow.
-These incidents reinforce the urgency of the government’s clampdown.
+In another recent case, convicted stalker Bryce Hodgson was fatally shot by police in 2024 after breaking into a London home armed with multiple weapons, including a crossbow.
+These incidents collectively illustrate a disturbing pattern of misuse and violence linked to crossbows and reinforce the government’s determination to clamp down on their availability.